PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 Where -> 'As soon as Revit starts' within RPS means : in the startup.py file.

-When -> depends...As shown above, the registering part calls 2 methods (3 or 4 with unregistering) :
+When -> depends...As shown above, the registration calls 2 methods (3 or 4 with unregistering) :

 - register the updater (application-wide or document)  => bind the updater to a(ll) document(s)
 ```python